ties2/ComputerVision-DataScience-Master/lectures/machine learning/Neural Networks.markdown

 * Bayes Factor: A ratio of the marginal likelihoods of two different models.
 It's used to compare which model is better supported by the data.

 * AIC / BIC (Akaike/Bayesian Information Criterion): Scores used for model selection.
 Both reward models for good data fit (high likelihood) but penalize them for being too complex (having too many parameters)

+---

+### Training and Architectures

+* Batch Normalization: A technique that stabilizes and speeds up training.
+It normalizes the inputs to each layer within a mini-batch, which helps prevent issues like vanishing gradients and allows for higher learning rates.
+Think of it as re-calibrating the "signal" between each layer so the network learns more efficiently.

+* Transfer Learning: The practice of reusing a pre-trained model (like one trained on millions of internet images) as the starting point for a new, related task.
+This is extremely practical because it saves massive amounts of training time and data.
+For example, you can take a model trained on general objects and "fine-tune" it to only recognize different types of cats and dogs.

+* AlexNet: The groundbreaking CNN that won the 2012 ImageNet competition, proving that deep learning was highly effective for computer vision.
+Its practical importance is that it was one of the first to successfully use a deep architecture with GPUs, ReLU activation, and dropout.

+* VGG: A CNN architecture known for its simplicity and depth.
+Its key idea was using very small (3x3) convolutional filters stacked on top of each other.
+It's practical as a good "off-the-shelf" feature extractor and is often used in transfer learning.

+* ResNet (Residual Network): A revolutionary architecture that enabled training extremely deep networks (hundreds or even thousands of layers) without losing performance.
+It does this by using "skip connections" (or residual blocks) that allow the gradient to flow more easily during backpropagation, solving the vanishing gradient problem in very deep models.

+### sequential Data (RNNs)

+* Recurrent Neural Networks (RNNs): A type of neural network designed for sequential data (like text, speech, or time series).
+It has a "memory" in the form of a loop, allowing information from previous steps to influence the current step.
+A simple RNN's practical limit is its "short-term" memory—it struggles to remember things from many steps back.

+* LSTM (Long Short-Term Memory): A more advanced type of RNN.
+Its practical purpose is to solve the short-term memory problem of standard RNNs.
+It uses a series of "gates" (a forget gate, input gate, and output gate) to selectively remember or forget information over long sequences.
+This makes it perfect for tasks like machine translation or long-form text analysis.

+* GRU (Gated Recurrent Unit): A simpler, more efficient version of an LSTM.
+It combines the forget and input gates into a single "update gate."
+In practice, it often performs just as well as an LSTM but trains faster because it has fewer parameters.
+It's a great first choice when you need a model with long-term memory.

+### Applications

+* Language Modeling: The task of predicting the next word in a sequence.
+A language model learns the probability of word sequences from a large text dataset.
+This is the fundamental technology behind autocomplete, grammar checkers, and generative AI like ChatGPT.

+* Image Captioning: A task that combines computer vision and NLP to generate a natural language description for an image.
+Practically, it uses a CNN (like ResNet) to "see" the image and an RNN (like LSTM) to "describe" what it sees, word by word.

+* Sequence-to-Sequence (Seq2Seq): A model architecture that transforms an input sequence into an output sequence (and the lengths can be different).
+It consists of an "encoder" (which reads the input sequence and compresses it) and a "decoder" (which generates the new output sequence).
+This is the core technology for machine translation, text summarization, and chatbots.